jgyj123/file-sharing-app/README.md

-# TraceShare - Secure File Sharing with Complete Audit Trails
+# TraceShare - Secure and Traceable File Sharing

-> **An internal file sharing tool for companies built on AWS.
-Share files quickly and securely through custom links with full traceability and visibility for every action.
-Built cloud native for modern teams.**
+**A personal security learning project where I'm building a serverless, cloud-native internal file sharing tool for companies.
+The focus is on quick, secure file sharing through custom links that expire with complete audit trails and visibility for every action.**

+Note: This project is still in progress.

 ## What TraceShare Offers

-**⚡ Lightning Fast** - Log in, upload a file, and generate a link within seconds
+**⚡ Lightning Fast** - Log in, upload a file, and generate a custom link within seconds
-**🔒 Secure File Sharing** - Direct-to-S3 uploads using presigned URLs with restricted access
+**🔒 Secure File Sharing** - Secure uploads/downloads using presigned URLs with restricted access
 **📊 Complete Audit Trails** - Every upload, download, and share is tracked with timestamp and location
 **🛡️ Security & Privacy** - Authentication with MFA, encryption at rest and in transit, all data in Singapore (ap-southeast-1)
 **☁️ Serverless Architecture** - Built on AWS Lambda, API Gateway and other AWS services for automatic scaling and cost efficiency